qiita-spots/qiita/qiita_pet/support_files/doc/source/gettingstartedguide/index.rst

 Update Sample info
 ~~~~~~~~~~~~~~~~~~

-* If your data has not been processed..
+* If your data has not been processed...

   * Upload your new metadata file using the Upload Files Page
   * Delete your old metadata file on the Sample Information Page